axsh/sinatra-browse/README.md

 ## What problem do we solve?

-Sinatra has a very good and easy to read syntax for defining `GET`, `POST`, `DELETE` etc. routes.
-What it doesn't have is is a good way to declare parameters.
-Routes tend to get cluttered with inline parameter validations.
-There's no clear view of what parameters a route takes and what possible values they may have.
-There are a couple of frameworks out there that allow you to remedy this by writing big blocks of comments above routes but that method is still flawed.
-While it does give you a decent overview, you are still required to write all the inline validations just like you were before.
-Besides, you now also have the additional work of updating the comment blocks every time you change something in the code.
-All too often programmers change parameter behaviour and forget to update the comments.
+Sinatra has tools to define `GET`, `POST`, `DELETE` etc. routes.
+It doesn't have any tools to define parameters.

+There exist several frameworks that generate documentation based on comment blocks above routes.
+The problem is you have to update these every time something is changed in the code.
+We have seen programmers forget this in too many projects.

 ## How do we solve it?